 We use a combination of security best practices to safeguard our platform and protect data that belongs to our customers, reviewers and consumers.

-Tip: For all the details on our security practices, download our security paper (under Attachments) at the end of this article, or see our Cloud Security Alliance questionnaire.
+Tip: For all the details on our security practices, download our comprehensive security paper (version 2.0) under 'Attachments' at the end of this article, or see our Cloud Security Alliance questionnaire.

 At Trustpilot, we regard data security as an integral part of running an online review community.

 Having adequate data security at all levels is important to us - regardless of whether we’re talking about data belonging to people who leave reviews on Trustpilot, consumers who use our platform, our customers and people we work with, or our own employees.

 As a starting point, we use a framework of policies and processes to promote an internal company culture that understands the importance of, and prioritizes, best practices.
 Our policies cover areas such as privacy, information security and confidentiality, data preservation and recovery, how to address data incidents, ethics and anti-bribery.

 Our policy framework is backed up by ongoing development and Trustpilot-specific training that’s created in-house and rolled out regularly.
 Training is delivered globally within Trustpilot via a combination of classroom and e-learning and includes topics core to safeguarding data and keeping it private.

 A range of safeguards

 Key safeguards for our infrastructure, and checks to help us store data securely, include: